emadfrj/Databases/README.md

 # Databases
-This a place to store databases.
+This is a place to store databases.
 These databases are used in google colab